TamirKariv/Tetris-C/README.md

 # Tetris-C
-A Tetris application in C using signals and alarms
+A Tetris game in C using signals and alarms